 The best prices are usually reserved for new customers, so existing customers lose out on cracking deals.
 If you're willing to take the haggle challenge, you could slash bills for mobile, TV, broadband, breakdown and more.

 This step-by-step guide includes the top 10 service companies to haggle with, sector-by-sector tips and how to access companies' hidden deals departments.
-Our poll showed a huge 90% of people who tried to haggle were successful with the AA, as were 82% with TalkTalk and Sky.
+Our recent poll showed a huge 86% of people who tried to haggle were successful with Sky and Admiral, as were 84% with the AA and 83% with Plusnet.

 When it comes to haggling, don't think it needs to be in backstreet bazaars.
 Big savings are available in the UK on contracts for phones, mobiles, TV, broadband, car insurance and more.